 This is where the town’s founder, Colonel William Chisholm, settled in and built his home.
 And later, it’s where the African-American people would come to develop their businesses and new lives.

 Sixteen Mile Creek

-The Moccasin trail is part of Ontario‘s heritage trails which encourage hikers to explore the landscape from a First Nation‘s perspective.
-There are a series of 13 Indigenous plaques that tell Indigenous stories and offer a deeper understanding of Indigenous cultures.
+The Moccasin trail is part of Ontario‘s heritage trails, encouraging hikers to explore the landscape from a First Nation perspective.
+A series of 13 Indigenous plaques tell Indigenous stories and offer a deeper understanding of Indigenous cultures.